angular/angular/aio/content/guide/deprecations.md

 ```

 By default, when you use this pattern, you will see a deprecation warning once in dev
 mode.
-You can choose to silence this warning by providing a config for
+You can choose to silence this warning by configuring
 `ReactiveFormsModule` at import time:

 ```ts